FutureMarkRwanda/BA_Notes/Networking/Wireless_Network_Configuration_Notes.md

 **Benefits of Wireless**:
 - Mobility, flexibility, cost-effectiveness, improved collaboration, efficiency, and user experience.

-Scenario: A coffee shop deploys 802.11ac Wi-Fi for customers, using 5 GHz to avoid 2.4 GHz interference from nearby Bluetooth devices, ensuring fast and reliable internet access.
+A coffee shop deploys 802.11ac Wi-Fi for customers, using 5 GHz to avoid 2.4 GHz interference from nearby Bluetooth devices, ensuring fast and reliable internet access.

 ---